praggatii/Titanic_Exploratory_Data_Analysis_T2/README.md

 The datasets is obtained from Kaggle: [Titanic](https://www.kaggle.com/c/titanic/data)

-The dataset contains 891 rows (entries) and 12 columns
+The dataset contains 891 rows (entries) and 12 columns.
 The columns are:

 ``PassengerId``: Unique identifier for each passenger.